imixs/imixs-ai/imixs-ai-llama-cpp/README.md

 ## Build and Run

+Imixs-AI provides images with and without GPU support.

-To build the Imixs-AI Docker image run:
+To build the Imixs-AI Docker image for CPUs only run:

     $ cd ./imixs-ai-llm
-    $ ./devi build
+    $ ./devi build-cpu

 To build a Docker image with GPU support run: